yanisamrouche/API-REST-with-Django/README.md

 # API-REST-with-Django
-Making an API with Django
+Building an API with Django Rest Framework & Ninja